 Special Tax Counsel is of the opinion that each of COMET and the master trust will not be classified as an association or as a publicly traded partnership taxable as a corporation for federal income tax purposes.
-As a result, Special Tax Counsel is also of the opinion that each of COMET and the master trust will not be subject to federal income tax.
+As a result, subject to the discussion of the Bipartisan Budget Act of 2015 (the "2015 Budget Act") below regarding audit adjustments, Special Tax Counsel is also of the opinion that each of COMET and the master trust will not be subject to federal income tax.
 It should be noted that this transaction is not the subject of, or squarely on point with, any Treasury regulation, revenue ruling or judicial decision, and thus these opinions are not binding on the Internal Revenue Service and no assurance can be given that this characterization will prevail.